rocha-cristiano/rocha-cristiano/README.md

 ### Hi there 👋

 ## I'm Cristiano Rocha
-- In live in: brazil :,  Curitiba-Pr: house:
+- In live in:brazil:,  Curitiba-Pr:house:
-- Student in Systems Analysis and Development: computer:
+- Student in Systems Analysis and Development:computer:
-- I have learned more about JavaScript, HTML5, CSS3 :books::coffe::rocket:
+- I have learned more about JavaScript, HTML5, CSS3:books::coffee::rocket:

 ### Conecte-se comigo:
 <a href="https://www.linkedin.com/in/cristianorocha-m/" target="_blank">